Prevention alert insights

 Solidgate provides access to adaptable reports tailored to seller reconciliation needs.
 This feature enhances dispute visibility, allowing merchants to better understand and manage their dispute landscape.

-By resolving disputes before they progress to the chargeback stage, merchants not only avoid revenue loss from chargebacks but also maintain a favorable standing with credit and debit card issuers.
+By resolving disputes before they progress to the chargeback stage, merchants not only avoid revenue loss from chargebacks but also maintain favorable standing with credit and debit card issuers.

 PayPal and Solidgate alerts